svilladaniel/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

-This directiory contains the 0x18-dynamic_libraries project files
+This directory contains the 0x18-dynamic_libraries project files